-The wonders of modern medicine mean more illnesses and disorders are treatable.
-With this comes a greater understanding of how our bodies function from the cellular level to how these manifest in the physical.
+The wonders of modern medicine have led to a greater understanding of how our bodies function from the cellular level and how these manifest in the physical.
+In turn, this has lead to the evolution of suramin for autism as well as other drugs for neurological conditions.

 Several drugs have been developed over recent years and, through them, medicinal chemistry has improved.
 One treatment that has remained in circulation for many decades is suramin.
 It has been in existence since around 1922 and was initially developed to treat African sleeping sickness, but later its mechanism was found to be effective in the treatment of several other conditions—including autism spectrum disorder (ASD).